-The following hours have been established with the intent of providing an atmosphere that is conducive to self- directed learning, to the fulfillment of important obligations, and to protecting the rights and needs of all students.
+The following quiet hours have been established with the intent of providing an atmosphere that is conducive to self-directed learning, to the fulfillment of important obligations, and to protect the rights and needs of all students.
 Quiet hours also promote opportunities for students to sleep without being disturbed.
-Students have the responsibility to observe quiet hours as a courtesy to their peers.
+As a courtesy to their peers, students are responsible for observing quiet hours.
 Failure to observe quiet hours may lead to violations or residential consequences.